 District is to provide high quality water, wastewater, fire and other community services to its customers in a safe, cost effective, and environmentally sensitive manner.
 Below is an overview on the CCSD, its objectives and other important information.

 In the delivery of services, we strive to provide our customers with a high degree of satisfaction.
 We are also committed to conserving and protecting Cambria’s water and other precious resources.
 In addition, we endeavor to retain top level employees and create a rewarding work environment that enhances employee performance resulting in superior service to our customers.

-The Cambria Community Services District was initially formed in 1967 to provide sewer services to the community.
-In 1976, other small services districts in Cambria were consolidated under the CCSD.
-This facilitated the expansion of CCSD services to include water, wastewater, fire protection, lighting, refuse, and parks, recreation, and open space.
+What is now called Cambria Community Services District was formerly Cambria Water District which was formed in 1967.
+Cambria Water District provided sewer services to the community.
+In 1976, Cambria Community Services District was formed.
+This facilitated the expansion of CCSD services to include water, wastewater, fire protection, lighting, refuse, and Parks, Recreation, and Open Space.
 The CCSD is governed by a five-member board of directors elected by Cambria voters for four-year overlapping terms.

-A special district is a very basic form of local government.
+A special district is a very basic form of local governments, special to the state of California.
 There are approximately 2,300 independent special districts in California.
 When residents or landowners want new services or higher levels of existing services, they can form a special district to pay for and administer them.